Bricktech2000/Lecture-Speedup/README.md

 - Left Arrow: `progress -= 5 seconds`
 - Right Arrow: `speed *= 4` while it is held down

+Moreover, it displays the current playback speed and progress percentage in the top left corner of the screen.

 ## Usage

 To use the script with a local video file, run `index.html` in any web browser.